Voting Information for LTC Residents and Facilities (PDF)

-Long-Term care (LTC) ombudsmen are advocates for resident rights.
-They help protect the quality of life and quality of care of anybody who lives in a nursing home or an assisted living facility.
+Long-term care (LTC) ombudsmen are advocates for residents' rights.
+They help protect the quality of life and quality of care of anybody who lives in a nursing facility or an assisted living facility.

-Ombudsmen can be volunteers or paid employees of agencies that are independent of any long-Term care facility.
+Ombudsmen can be volunteers or paid staff of agencies that are independent of any long-term care facility.
 Services are free, confidential and available statewide.

 If you have concerns or questions about the care of a person with a developmental disability who lives in a state supported living center, please call the Office of the Independent Ombudsman for State Supported Living Centers at 1-877-323-6466 or visit their website.